cwi-dis/cwipc_test/Arduino/GrayCounter/README.md

 As-is the project uses a _Lolin 32 Lite_ ESP32 board.
 This board was selected because it can be operated from a lipo battery, and has an on-board charger.

-You need a 19 LED NeoPixel strip.
+You need an 18 LED NeoPixel strip, 60 LEDs per meter or even 30 LEDs per meter preferred.
 Connect

 - strip GND to Lolin GND,
 - strip 5V to Lolin GPIO 13 (_indeed!_),